 2007 National Medal of Arts

-The 2007 National Medal of Arts was awarded to arts patron Henry Z. Steinway and presented by President Bush on November 15, 2007 in an East Room ceremony.
-Mr. Steinway received the award for “his devotion to preserving and promoting quality craftsmanship and performance; as an arts patron and advocate for music and music education; and for continuing the fine tradition of the Steinway piano as an international symbol of American ingenuity and cultural excellence.”
+The 2007 National Medal of Arts was awarded to painter Andrew Wyeth and presented by President Bush on November 15, 2007 in an East Room ceremony.
+Mr. Wyeth received the award for “a lifetime of paintings whose meticulous realism have captured the American consciousness, and whose austere vision has displayed the depth and dignity of rural American life.”
 The National Medal of Arts is a presidential initiative managed by the National Endowment for the Arts.
 Photo by Michael Stewart for the National Endowment for the Arts

 < 2007 National Medal of Arts press release

 National Endowment for the Arts · an independent federal agency

 1100 Pennsylvania Avenue NW